-This is why I couldn’t stop talking like her as I made the dough – ‘You make zee butter sit here and start beating from zee middle, kindly, but firmly.’
+This is also why I couldn’t stop talking like her as I made the dough – ‘You make zee butter sit here and start beating from zee middle, kindly, but firmly.’
 I wasn’t kind, and this is probably why I ended up with gaping holes of butter in my dough during my turns.
 Sheeet, what to do?

 “I’m not going to go any further than dees, cuz I feel it doesn’t want me to” after the first vertical roll of the butter into the dough.

 I’m the boss, and I want to get the first turn out of the way, so I don’t care what it wants or doesn’t want.
 I don’t want to wait 2 hours for a first turn.
 I knew I was screwing up, but my dough was so strong, I thought the gluten could take a little beating.
-I let it sit for 15 minutes, then started to roll.
-All went beautifully.
-I folded it (like a letter, of course), wrapped it, stuck it in the fridge and went about my day, deciding to let the dough rest overnight to recuperate.
+I let it sit for 15 minutes, then started to roll, and it all went beautifully.
+I folded it (like a letter, of course), wrapped it, stuck it in the fridge, and went about my day, deciding to let the dough rest overnight to recuperate.

 ROUND, errr..Turn Two.
 This is when all

 hell, butter broke loose.
 This was supposed to be a single and double turn at once, and then after another overnight rest, it would be ready for croissants!
 As I rolled away to get it to the proper length and width for the second turn, I started to run into little bits of butter oozing here and there.
 I’d patch these minor caveats up with flour and light pinches, and continue rolling.

 As I kept lifting the dough after several rolls, throwing flour beneath it to keep it from sticking, I noticed butter on the marble slab.
 Those tiny, little butter nuisances were now turning into gaping holes of Paula Deen.
 With every crater of butter in my dough, I heard a ‘Hi Y’all!’.
-I was up butter creek without a paddle.
-I had completely ruined this dough.
+I was up butter’s creek without a paddle; I had completely ruined this dough.
 Again, Esther’s voice echoed through my head…